collabro2017/Pred/README.md

 or sign in using App passwords with 2-step verification: https://support.google.com/accounts/answer/185833 (recommended)

 ### Email Reading Agent:
+Based on: Intelligent Email Prediction System (IEPS) (Paper in repo)

 Read the last 10 emails from the user inbox and checks for new emails every 2 minutes, if there is a new email the agent will detect if the email requires a response or not.